The Three Little Pigs: Other versions

-In some versions, the first and second little pigs are not eaten by the wolf after he demolishes their homes but instead runs to their brother's/sister's house, who originally had to take care of the two other pigs and build a brick house in a few versions.
-Most of these versions omit any attempts by the wolf to meet the third pig out of the house after his failed attempt to blow the house in.
-After the wolf goes down the chimney he either dies like in the original, runs away and never returns to eat the three little pigs or in some versions the wolf faints after trying to blow down the brick house and all three of the pigs survive in either case.
+In some versions, the first two pigs escape to their brother's brick house.
+Most such versions omit any attempts by the wolf to meet the third pig after his failed attempt to blow the house in.
+Sometimes, the wolf simply burns his tail and runs away.

 The story uses the literary rule of three, expressed in this case as a "contrasting three", as the third pig's brick house turns out to be the only one which is adequate to withstand the wolf.

-Variations of the tale appeared in Uncle Remus: His Songs and Sayings in 1881.
-The story also made an appearance in Nights with Uncle Remus in 1883, both by Joel Chandler Harris, in which the pigs were replaced by Brer Rabbit.
+Variations of the tale appeared in Uncle Remus: His Songs and His Sayings in 1881, in which the pigs were replaced by Br'er Rabbit.
+The story also made an appearance in Nights with Uncle Remus in 1883, both by Joel Chandler Harris.
 Andrew Lang included it in The Green Fairy Book, published in 1892, but did not cite his source.
 In contrast to Jacobs's version, which left the pigs nameless, Lang's retelling cast the pigs as Browny, Whitey, and Blacky.
 It also set itself apart by exploring each pig's character and detailing the interaction between them.
 The antagonist of this version is a fox, not a wolf.
 The pigs' houses are made either of mud, cabbage, or brick.
 Blacky, the third pig, rescues his brother and sister from the fox's den after the fox has been defeated.

+Analysis

+Writer Bruno Bettelheim, in his book The Uses of Enchantment, interprets the tale as a showcase of the capacity for anticipation and courage in the face of adversity, symbolized by the wolf.
+According to him, the individual who is content to prepare themself as the first two pigs will be destroyed by the vicissitudes of life, and only a person who builds a solid base can face such hazards.
+He viewed the tale as a means of telling children that one cannot always act according to the pleasure principle, and must submit to the reality principle when life demands it.
+He exemplified this point by observing that the first two pigs valued gratification rather than planning and foresight as the third pig had.